-As demonstrated in Figure 2c, the ESI supports the exchange of data and information elements between the grid and customers required to enable a grid-interactive building by satisfying a set of use cases, which are detailed in Appendix 2B.
+As demonstrated in Figure 2c, the ESI supports the exchange of data and information elements between the grid and customers required to enable a grid-interactive building by satisfying a set of SGIP use cases, detailed in Appendix 2B.
 Some of these SGIP use cases, such as Facility Energy Management (FEM), are supported by applications that also support energy efficiency.
 Demand response also involves external inputs that affect the management of internal facility loads.